 However, if you must keep an olive tree in a less sunny room, boost the tree with grow lights.
 If you have a darker situation, you may need full-spectrum LED grow lights to give the tree the light it needs to truly thrive.

 In cases where a tree receives not enough natural sunlight, a simple T-5 fluorescent grow light system can provide enough supplemental light.
-For instance, T5 system delivers performance, flexibility, and high lumen output in any growing environment.
+For instance, the T5 system delivers performance, flexibility, and high lumen output in any growing environment.
 In addition, these systems allow you to choose multiple hanging configurations to meet your home design.

 Signs of not enough light